Leo Sternbach: Education and career

-He received his master's degree in pharmacy in 1929 and his doctoral degree in organic chemistry in 1931 from the Jagiellonian University in Krakow.
+He received his master's degree in pharmacy in 1929 and his doctoral degree in organic chemistry in 1931 from the Jagiellonian University in Kraków.
 In 1937, he received a scholarship from Feliks Wislicki Foundation.
-He moved to Vienna and then to Zurich where he continued his researches started in Cracow.
+He moved to Vienna and then to Zürich where he continued his researches started in Kraków.
 In Vienna, he worked with Wolfgang Joseph Pauli (Sr.) and Sigmund Fränkel; after which he worked with Leopold Ružička at the Swiss Federal Institute of Technology in Zurich.
 When war started, he was still in Switzerland.
 His mother, Hungarian born, survived hidden by Poles.
 While in Basel on June 1, 1940, he started his career at Hoffmann-La Roche where he worked until 2003.
 He married Herta Kreuzer.
 In 1941, he moved to the United States to work at Hoffmann-La Roche in Nutley, New Jersey, thus escaping the Nazis.

 While working for Hoffmann-La Roche in Nutley, New Jersey, Sternbach did significant work on new drugs.
 He is credited with the discovery of chlordiazepoxide (Librium), diazepam (Valium), flurazepam (Dalmane), nitrazepam (Mogadon), flunitrazepam (Rohypnol), clonazepam (Klonopin), and trimethaphan (Arfonad).
 Librium, based on the R0 6-690 compound discovered by Sternbach in 1956, was approved for use in 1960.
 In 1963, its improved version, Valium, was released and became astonishingly popular: between 1969 and 1982, it was the most prescribed drug in America, with over 2.3 billion doses sold in its peak year of 1978.
 With Moses Wolf Goldberg, Sternbach also developed "the first commercially applicable" method for synthesizing biotin.

 Sternbach held 241 patents, and his discoveries helped to turn Roche into a pharmaceutical industry giant.
 He did not become wealthy from his discoveries, but he was happy; he treated chemistry as a passion and said, "I always did just what I wanted to do".
 He was active in his career until the age of 95.
 Sternbach was a longtime resident of Upper Montclair, New Jersey, from 1943 to 2003.
 He then moved to Chapel Hill, North Carolina, where he died in 2005.